aws-samples/amazon-sagemaker-secure-mlops/README.md

 + AWS Service Catalog portfolio with environment-specific products
 + SageMaker Studio domain and default user profile

-If you choose the multi-account model deployment option by providing values for `OrganizationalUnitStagingId` and `OrganizationalUnitProdId`, the deployment will provision the following resources in the target accounts:
+If you choose the multi-account model deployment option by providing values for `OrganizationalUnitStagingId`/`OrganizationalUnitProdId` **or** `StagingAccountList`/`ProductionAccountList`, the deployment will provision the following resources in the target accounts:
-+ VPC with a private subnet in each of the AZs
++ VPC with a private subnet in each of the AZs, **no internet connectivity**
-+ Security groups
++ Security groups for SageMaker model hosting and VPC endpoints
-+ Execution roles for stack set operations and SageMaker model
++ Execution roles for stack set operations and SageMaker models

 You can change any deployment options via CloudFormation parameters for [`core-main.yaml`](cfn_templates/core-main.yaml) and [`env-main.yaml`](cfn_templates/env-main.yaml) templates.